 - You are becoming the black sheep that wants to fool people into a pyramid scheme.

-- The money lays in recruiting people into the business, not in the actual products.
+- The money is in recruiting people into the business.
+Not in the actual products.

-- You have to spend +$100/month and sell, or use 80% of your inventory, to be eligible to earn any commission at all.
+- You have to spend +$100 per month and sell or use 80% of your inventory to be eligible to earn any commission at all.

-- Pay extra attention to this con – the products are difficult to sell, since they are quite pricey.
-Yes, this was almost always the problem when trying to sell.
-The products are ridiculously expensive, so it is almost impossible to sell them!
+- Pay extra attention to this con: The products are difficult to sell since they are quite pricey.
+Yes, this was always the issue when trying to sell.
+The products are ridiculously expensive so it is almost impossible to sell them!

 Who Is Nu Skin For?

-- Nu Skin is for the person that is comfortable with recruiting (mostly bothering) family and friends to get them to join, so you can grow your down-line and make an income.
+- Nu Skin is for the person who is comfortable with recruiting (mostly bothering) family and friends to get them to join in order to grow the downline and make an income off of it.

-- Nu Skin is for the person that has tremendous sales skills and can convince people to join a pyramid scheme.
+- Nu Skin is for the person who has tremendous sales skills and can convince people to join a pyramid scheme.

-- Nu Skin is for the person that not really care for selling products, but more want to focus on the “business opportunity”.
+- Nu Skin is for the person who does not really care about selling products but want to focus more on the “business opportunity”.

 - Nu Skin is for the person who wants to keep paying the monthly ADR program to have a 14.9% chance to make a full-time residential income.

 Well, how does this sound?
 Not too good right!?